 After many years of collecting material relating to the history of Baxter County, the Historical Society developed an archival program which is now located at the Baxter County Heritage Center at 808 South Baker Street in Mountain Home.

-The archival program of the Historical Society continues the tradition of organizing and maintaining the history of Baxter County by collecting historical material related to the county such as: manuscript materials, census records, family histories, cemetery records, county and municipal records, school records, business records, organizational records, personal papers, school yearbooks, maps, photographs and copies of selected state and federal records pertaining to Baxter County.
+The archival program of the Historical Society continues the tradition of organizing and maintaining the history of Baxter County by collecting historical material related to the county such as: manuscript materials, census records, family histories, cemetery records, county and municipal records, school records, business records, organizational records, personal papers, photographs, and copies of selected state and federal records pertaining to Baxter County.
 It is not only important to preserve these historical materials, it is also important to make the material available to researchers – provided the information does not comprise a clearly unwarranted invasion of privacy.

 The Historical Society is also grateful for donations to the archival program of historical material related to Baxter County.
 All donated material will be properly preserved in accord with archival standards.

-Research & Reference Inquiries
+Research and Reference Inquiries

-If you have a reference inquiry, please contact us by email via firstname.lastname@example.org, by phone at 870-425-2551, or by mail: Baxter County Historical & Genealogical Society, P.O.
-Box 2125, Mountain Home, AR 72654.
-You may also email your request to: email@example.com.
+If you have a reference inquiry, please contact us by email via firstname.lastname@example.org, by phone at 870-425-2551, or by mail: Baxter County Historical and Genealogical Society, P.O.
+Box 2125, Mountain Home, AR 72654-2125.

 Baxter County Arkansas Land Patents (index of people who obtained land directly from the federal government from earliest settlement times through June 1908); Original General Land Office Survey Notes and Plats for the State of Arkansas (1815-present) in a 13 CD set.